-All students should refer to Jefferson's schedule policy changes in the Jefferson student handbook for additional information.
+All students should refer to Jefferson's Schedule Change policy in the TJU Graduate Policies & Procedures handbook for additional information.

 Course Withdrawal

 After the conclusion of the Drop/Add period, a student may withdraw from a course by completing a Student Schedule Change form from the University Office of the Registrar with an authorized signature of their program director in alignment with dates indicated in the academic calendar.